StackVista/stackstate-docs/develop/reference/scripting/streaming-script-result.md

 ## Working with `StreamingScriptResult.then`

-If the result of your script is returned as a `StreamingScriptResult`, StackState will produce an asynchronously executed stream of data.
+If the result of your script is returned as a `StreamingScriptResult`, Rancher Observability will produce an asynchronously executed stream of data.
 If you want to further process the data in the `StreamingScriptResult`, the `.then` method can be used.

 The `.then` method expects a [Groovy closure /(groovy-lang.org/)](https://groovy-lang.org/closures.html).
 The closure will be executed for each element in the `StreamingScriptResult`.
 This lambda function can work with the element and returns a new list of items or a single new item.